-Visitors looking to avail of a cheap Kenya safari on a lower budget should travel in the low season which is January to March.
-Low season travellers save up to 15% on vacation costs.
+Visitors looking to avail of a cheap Botswana safari on a lower budget should travel in the low season which is December to March.
+This time of year however is also unfortunately a period of hot, muggy weather.

 Affordable lodging options

-If budget is the primary concern, and visitors don’t mind camping, then there are some overland camping trips (called mobile safaris) available as well as budget Kenya safari packages.
+If budget is the primary concern, and visitors don’t mind camping, then there are some overland camping trips (called mobile safaris) available as well as budget Botswana safari packages.

 Excluding international flights and plane transfers:

-- Visitors planning a 6 night safari staying at two different tented camps can expect to pay around $3,600 – $4,300 per person
+- Visitors planning a 6 night safari staying at two different camps can expect to pay around $4000 – $4,500 per person

-Affordable Kenya safari packages tend to be for longer safaris (7+ nights) whilst higher cost safaris are typical of a shorter 3 or 4 night safari.
+Affordable Botswana safari packages tend to be for longer safaris (7+ nights) whilst higher cost safaris are typical of a shorter 3 or 4 night safari.

-Summary: The average price of a safari in Kenya
+Summary: The average price of a safari in Botswana

-Estimating the cost of an average safari isn’t straight forward, given the range of factors noted above that can impact prices.
+Estimating the cost of an average safari isn’t so easy, given the range of factors noted above that can impact prices.
 However, two examples are provided below to give visitors an idea of average costs to expect.

 - International flights